rug-cit-hpc/league-of-robots/documentation/UMCG Research IT HPC cluster technical design.md

  Prometheus server.
 Both Grafana and Prometheus server will run inside Docker containers on this vm.

- The virtual HPC cluster will be monitored using Ganglia.
+ The virtual HPC-cluster will also be monitored using Ganglia.
 Ganglia will run on an external virtual machine as well.

  The compute nodes of the virtual HPC cluster will be installed using